CubeFactory2/cubefactory/shredder/README.md

-This ist the Readmy for the shredder.
+This ist the Readme for the shredder.
 Work in Progress by karla.
 shredder readme